Math 142: Calculus II, Fall 2018

 Late homework submissions will be accepted for two days after the deadline at a 20% penalty and through the end of the semester at a 50% penalty.

 This class will have three midterm exams and one final exam, with the following dates, times, and locations.
-Each midterm will be half multiple-choice and half free-response; the final exam will be entirely multiple-choice.
+Each exam will consist entirely of free-response questions.
+(In past semesters, exams have used some multiple-choice questions, but that WILL NOT be the case this semester.)

 |Midterm #1||Tuesday October 2, 6-7:30 PM||CBLS 100|